cfryerdev/drugwars-js/README.md

 3. Commit your changes: `git commit -m 'Add some amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a pull request

+Please check the [Changelog](CHANGELOG.md) to see recent changes and avoid duplicate work.

 ## 📜 License